graphql/graphiql/packages/graphiql/README.md

 ### Usage: UMD Bundle over CDN (Unpkg, JSDelivr, etc)

 Don't forget to include the CSS file on the page!
-If you're using `npm` or `yarn`, you can find it in `node_modules/graphiql/graphiql.css`, or you can download it from the [releases page](https://github.com/graphql/graphiql/releases).
+If you're using `npm` or `pnpm`, you can find it in `node_modules/graphiql/graphiql.css`, or you can download it from the [releases page](https://github.com/graphql/graphiql/releases).

 For an example of setting up a GraphiQL, check out the [example](https://github.com/graphql/graphiql/blob/main/examples/graphiql-cdn/) in this repository which also includes a few useful features highlighting GraphiQL's API.